 Dysfunction in the jaw joints can radiate outward until your entire body has been impacted.
 Symptoms like jaw pain, headaches, ringing in the ears, and vertigo may just be the beginning.

-Breathing is a vital, life sustaining function.
+Breathing is a vital, life-sustaining function.
 If you can’t breathe properly, your entire body may experience negative consequences.
-Because your jaw is a major support for your airway, dysfunction in your teeth and jaws can lead to breathing problems like:
+Because your jaw is major support for your airway, dysfunction in your teeth and jaws can lead to breathing problems like:

 - Difficulty breathing during the day